Secretary of Health and Human Services (HHS)Nominated by Trump: 11-13-2017

 Under Alex Azar’s watch, HHS’s Center for Medicare and Medicaid Services (CMS) proposed a rule to impose an onerous system to bill consumers for abortion coverage in ACA insurance plans.
 The CMS billing rule would make it much more difficult for people to get abortion coverage through the ACA because plans are expected to drop abortion coverage entirely rather than jump through unnecessary bureaucratic hoops.Tracking Trump: Abortion Coverage

 Alex Azar believes employers should be able to control a woman’s birth control options.
-To actually let bosses deny birth control coverage in their employee insurance plans, Alex Azar is weakening the Affordable Care Act (ACA)'s birth control coverage mandate.Newsweek
+To actually let bosses deny birth control coverage in their employee insurance plans, Alex Azar tried to weaken the ACA's birth control coverage mandate.Newsweek

 Without no-copay coverage, an IUD could cost more than $1,300 out-of-pocket, and birth control pills could cost up to $600 per year.
 Taking away birth control coverage will make it harder for millions of people to get the care they need.
 Forty percent of Black women ages 18-44 say they couldn’t afford more than $10 a month for birth control if they had to pay out of pocket.Planned Parenthood: Birth control methods & costs

 Alex Azar was the Trump-Pence administration’s second secretary of Health and Human Services (the pharma exec was confirmed on January 24, 2018).
 Azar got the job after Tom Price resigned amid scandal.
 Price’s legacy includes sabotaging ACA enrollment and making other changes to roll back the ACA.
 Alex Azar built on Tom Price’s legacy by reducing people's access to health care from his perch atop HHS.None